bnb-chain/greenfield-storage-provider/core/README.md

   must be a singleton.
 * [Uploader](./module/README.md): Uploader is the modular to handle put object request from user account, and store it in primary SP's piece store.
+* [Metadata](./module/README.md): Metadata is the modular to handle the get request of metadata of objects, buckets etc. from SP and chain.

 ### Common Modular
 In addition to the modular specified above, developers can also customize own modular,